shewill-gif/E-Commerce-Delivery-Delay-Prediction/README.md

 - Moderate recall for delayed deliveries

 ## 🔍 Key Insights
-- Higher discounts increase delay probability
+- Higher discounts are associated with increased delivery delays
-- Product weight significantly impacts delivery
+- Heavier products are more likely to be delivered on time
-- Warehouse load affects performance
+- Higher shipment volume in Warehouse Block F may contribute to delivery delays
 - Shipment mode impact is volume-driven

 ## 💡 Business Recommendations